louismrose/VersionControlLecture/README.md

 Type the following to the terminal:

 ~~~
-echo "newFile" > .gitignore
+echo "newFile.txt" > .gitignore
 ~~~

-This command creates a new file named .gitignore and adds the line "newFile" into it.
+This command creates a new file named .gitignore and adds the line "newFile.txt" into it.
 The same could be done by using your favorite text editor (i.e. create a new text file, write newFile in it, close and save it as ".gitignore".
 NB.: In some cases the operating system will automatically add the .txt extension to your .gitignore file renaming it to .gitignore.txt.
 This will not work as git won't see the file.
 Make sure that your file has an empty name and the .gitignore extention.
 If you don't know how to make it work please ask one of us :) )

-If you now run `git status` you'll see that git is telling you that .gitignore is not being tracked, but you'll also notice that there is no mention of newFile!
+If you now run `git status` you'll see that git is telling you that .gitignore is not being tracked, but you'll also notice that there is no mention of newFile.txt!

 xi) Tell git to track .gitignore and commit this file to the repository.

 2) Branching
 The first example/exercise introduced you to the basic versioning functionality.
-Sometime it is needed to fork one repository and work on a different *branch* than the *master*.
+Sometimes it is needed to fork one repository and work on a different *branch* than the *master*.
 In this set of exercises we will create a branch, add and commit some file to it and then merge it back to the master branch.

 i] Continue to where you left at the previous step.
 Type the following command in your terminal: